ffangtn/Telegram_bot-Room_booking/README.md

 bot is built purposely to let users book the meeting room anytime and wherever they are.
 Besides, the admin can also manage the room and approve new admin by using this Telegram bot.

 For the user part, the user must login to the account first to start booking a room.
-If the user does not have n account, the user can register an account through the bot.
+If the user does not have an account, the user can register an account through the bot.
 After login, the bot will show several options, such as " Update Personal Info", "Book a Room", "Update Booking", "Delete Booking" and "Apply School Admin".
 The user can choose the option they want by replying to the bot, and the bot will continue to let the user key in some details needed for the process.

 For the admin part, the admin must login first only to continue to access the admin menu.
-The bot will show several menu option such as "Register New Room", "Update Room Details", "3: Display Booking Users List" and "Display Admin Application" after the admin successfully login.
+The bot will show several menu option such as "Register New Room", "Update Room Details", "Display Booking Users List" and "Display Admin Application" after the admin successfully login.
 The admin can approve the school admin application and manage rooms by replying to the bot with some details needed through this bot.
-This bot can make the room booking process more effective.
+This bot can make the room booking process more effective and convenience.

 ## Flow Diagram of the requirements